andy-blum/andy-blum/src/articles/2024-01-21_DDEV-for-js.md

 #### Configuring Apache

+Your default apache configuration is in `.ddev/apache/apache-site.conf`.
+Leave this file alone - it's needed for DDEV's health check.
+Create a new `.conf` file next to this and copy in the code sample below.

 Apache configuration will require two VirtualHost entries per URL.
-Similar to the nginX config above, we need to specify the URL we wish to use and the port we're proxying to.
+Similar to the nginx config above, we need to specify the URL we wish to use and the port we're proxying to.
 You'll need to edit the values `ServerName`, `ProxyPass`, and `ProxyPassReverse` in each vhost.

 ```conf
 <VirtualHost *:80>